On the lookout for what to do in Vancouver in the fall?

 Enjoy a Halloween Parade

-Vancouver is home to two exciting Halloween parades that provide ample opportunity for kids and the young at heart to test out their gear before the big day.
+Vancouver is home to two exciting Halloween parades that provide ample opportunity for kids to experience Halloween in Vancouver.

 The city’s biggest cosplay event is also accompanied by a performing arts expo at the north plaza of the Vancouver Art Gallery (noon to 7:00 pm on October 7th and 8th).